amethon/www/_reflections/journal2.md

 I am writing to you today to share the incredible experience of my recent voyage of discovery to the depths of the ocean, to the mysterious region known as Abyssopelagia.

-As you may know, I have always been fascinated by the wonders of the deep, and I have long dreamed of exploring the depths of the ocean and discovering its secrets.
+As you may know, ever since I was a child, the mysteries of the deep have captivated my imagination, and I have yearned to delve into the secrets of the ocean and unveil its secrets..
 So when I was offered the opportunity to embark on a deep sea diving expedition, I knew that I could not pass it up.

 I must say, the journey was truly extraordinary.
 As I descended into the abyss, I was struck by the otherworldly beauty of the creatures that lived there.
 The deep sea is a strange and exotic place, full of wonders that most people never get to see.
 I was captivated by the graceful movements of the jellyfish, the glowing lights of the lanternfish, and the eerie silence of the sunken wrecks.

-As I marveled at the wonders of the deep, I also couldn't help but feel a sense of isolation and loneliness, being so far removed from the surface and the light, I felt like I was adrift in a vast and empty void.
+As I marveled at the wonders of the deep, I also couldn't help but feel a sense of isolation and loneliness, being so far removed from the crest of the waves and the glow of the sun, I felt like I was adrift in a vast and empty void.
 It was a feeling that I had never experienced before, and it was both unsettling and exhilarating.

 As I journeyed deeper into the abyss, I began to realize that this experience was more than just a dive.
 It was a journey into the heart of my own being, a journey to the depths of my own soul.
-I began to understand that the ocean, with all its mysteries and wonders, was a reflection of myself and the world around me.
+It dawned on me that the ocean, with all its hidden depths and wonders, was a reflection of my own self and the world around me.

 And when I finally emerged from the depths, I felt changed.
-The experience had opened my eyes to the beauty and complexity of the world, and it had given me a new appreciation for the power of the human spirit.
+The adventure had broadened my horizons, revealing to me the wonder and intricacy of the sea, and it had imbued me with a newfound admiration for the strength of the human spirit.
 It was a life-changing event that I will never forget, and I am eager to share it with others through my writing.

 Sincerely,\
 Jules Verne